Ch.5. I- A Baker From Goa, 10th-Eng

 *4. Who ruled over Goa?*

 Ans.
-Portuguese
+The Portuguese rulers

 *5. What did the children like to buy?*

 Ans.
-On some wall in pencil
+On a wall, written in pencil

 *7. Which name is used for the sweet bread?*